The what, why & how of TDVAM

 -

-Every year, we try to think of a new way to build solidarity and support around teen dating abuse.
-This year, our theme is #1Thing.
+Every year, we use different themes to find new ways to build solidarity and support around teen dating abuse.

 With so many people speaking in one unified voice during the month of February about teen dating violence, this raises our collective awareness about this critical issue.
 Only through collaboration will it be possible to stop teen dating abuse.